 Radiofrequency ablation is an effective treatment for varicose veins that eliminates these unsightly, diseased veins permanently.
-If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, can help.
+If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, can help.
 They’re experts in using radiofrequency ablation to treat vein disease and bring health back to your legs.
 Call Center for Varicose Veins today to find out more or use the online form to book an appointment.

 What is radiofrequency ablation?

 Dr. Madan and his team at Center for Varicose Veins use radiofrequency ablation (RFA) as a treatment for venous problems and varicose veins.

 Ablation is a safe way of using a heat source to create precision damage to tissues in your body.
 With varicose veins, ablation causes the collagen in the walls of your veins to contract, collapse, and close up.

 Blood can't travel along the treated vein, which breaks down over time and disappears.
 RFA causes the treated veins to contract and collapse using heat generated by radiofrequency energy.

 To ensure accuracy and safety in every radiofrequency ablation procedure, Dr. Madan uses ultrasound guidance, which provides him with a live view of your veins.

 You might be a good candidate for radiofrequency ablation if you have venous insufficiency that's causing varicose veins.

 Venous insufficiency is a condition where your blood vessels don't work properly.
 It develops when valves that control the direction of blood flow in your veins weaken.